kondratjev/css-minification-benchmark/README.md

 ## What is css-minification-benchmark?

-A comparison of CSS minification engines.
+A comparison of modern CSS minification engines.

 ## FAQ